Havana on my mind! By our Cuba expert Amanda

 No trip to Cuba is complete without spending time in the fascinating capital city of Havana.
 There are lots of things to do from beach visits, classic car rides, day trips to the tobacco growing region of the Island, historical tours, architecture tours, dancing and music lessons and the list goes on!
 There is certainly no reason to be bored!
 There are fantastic museums, from art, dance, cars, cigars, rum and then of course there are the restaurants (more on that later).

-You could also take a Classic car, but that is considerably more expensive and at the cost of around $30-$35 USD per hour, you might want to do that another day, when you are not so tired?
+You could also take a Classic car, but that is considerably more expensive and at the cost of around the equivalent of $30-$35 USD per hour, you might want to do that another day, when you are not so tired?

 I would definitely recommend a City Walking Tour with a guide who speaks your language.
 English, French, German, Italian are all available & some Russian Guides too.
 They are well worth it and I would recommend a private guide.
 It’s not much fun when you are with a large group and you have people being slow or asking questions that you know the answer to.

 Museums are an absolute must!
 There are so many of them: just decide what interests you and make a plan.
 They range from History of the Revolution, dance, art (both International and Cuban), rum, cigars, Decorative Arts (furniture & jewellery), Hemingway or if you are interested there is even an excursion to visit a classic car restoration garage, but really the cars you will see in Havana are museum enough!

 The Hotel Nacional de Cuba does a great morning tour that starts at 10.00am Monday to Friday.
 It is a national monument and the iconic landmark building that has plenty of history.
 It’s well worth it and costs the equivalent to $5.00 USD.
 Most of the Museums are closed on Mondays, so bare that in mind when planning and they can cost between $5 and $10 USD (or the equivalent to).